Become an Earth Care Congregation

 To become re-certified as a PC(USA) Earth Care Congregation, a church tracks its continued commitments to earth care in the areas of worship, education, facilities, and outreach.
 Progress in each of the areas should be marked since the time of the last certification.
 To download the form to become re-certified as an Earth Care Congregation, click here.

-Please download and resave these applications as ChurchnameCityST2013ECCFirstYear or ChurchnameCityST2013ECCRecert where your congregation's name, city, and state are in the title of the pdf.
+Please download and resave these applications as ChurchnameCityST2015ECCFirstYear or ChurchnameCityST2015ECCRecert where your congregation's name, city, and state are in the title of the pdf.
 Follow the directions to mail or email the application.
+REMINDER: 2016 applications will be accepted between January 1-February 15, 2016.

 As an option for churches that would like to take advantage of additional resources, coaching, and interfaith connections, Environmental Ministries has partnered with GreenFaith to invite Presbyterian congregations to consider this interfaith certification program.
 Going through GreenFaith's two year intensive will count for PC(USA) Earth Care Congregation certification and will enable participating churches to raise effective environmental leaders, reduce their operating expenses, and attract new members.
 Click here to learn more about the resources, webinars, and collaboration between Environmental Ministries and GreenFaith.